To do the sign for "Texas," draw a "7" in the air using an

 store, and retrieve) signs if the signs have a "story" of origin

-(particularly a story that connects to existing knowledge), I'm going to
+(particularly a story that connects to their existing knowledge of English), I'm going to

-share with you what I told by an online student named Erin from Corpus
+share with you what I was told by a person named Erin from Corpus

 Christi, Texas.
-According to the folks down in Texas, the movement
+According to her instructor down in Texas, the movement

 of the TEXAS sign represents the "panhandle" of Texas.

-Take a look at the graphic on the left, (with appreciation to Wikipedia and
+Take a look at the graphic on the left, (courtesy of Wikipedia and

 the Texas State Historical Association).
 The red area is considered to be